-- Submit all documents so they are received within 90 days of the qualifying service completion date
+- Submit all documents so they are received within 180 days of the qualifying service completion date.

-Rebates are subject to Idaho Utilities and Transportation Commission approval and may change with 45 days notice.
+Rebates are associated with the most recent tariff filing approved by the Utah Public Service Commission.
+All rebates are subject to change with 45 days’ notice.
 Additional terms and conditions may apply.

-Residential electric customers residing in the state of Idaho who purchase their electricity from Rocky Mountain Power on rate schedules 1 or 36 qualify.
-Landlords who own rental properties served by the company in the state of Idaho where the tenant is billed on rate schedules 1 or 36 also qualify for this program.
+Residential electric customers residing in the state of Utah who purchase their electricity from Rocky Mountain Power on rate schedules 1, 2, or 3 qualify.
+Landlords who own rental properties served by the company in the state of Utah where the tenant is billed on rate schedules 1, 2 or 3 also qualify for this program.
 You can locate your rate schedule on your bill or by calling 1-888-221-7070.

 Prior to starting a project, find and contact a participating heating and cooling contractor.
 Note that some rebates require a qualified contractor to install your new equipment.
 Review the eligibility requirements, rebate qualifications and the list of required documents with your contractor before submitting your rebate application.
 Equipment and service work may be inspected for compliance.